 Thoracic surgery includes operations for diseases of the chest.
 This may involve either benign or malignant conditions of the lung, pleura, esophagus, or mediastinum.
 The Division of Thoracic Surgery at Greenville Health System (GHS) is one of the region’s leading providers of thoracic surgery and care, drawing patients from Greenville, Asheville, Columbia, and surrounding areas.

 Drs.
-William Bolton and James Stephenson coordinate the thoracic service at GHS.
+William Bolton, Sharon Ben-Or and James Stephenson coordinate the thoracic service at GHS.
 This service is dedicated to the diagnosis and treatment of patients with diseases of the thorax.
 Central to the treatment of thoracic malignancies is the utilization of the Thoracic Multidisciplinary Center (MDC) with the Cancer Treatment Center.

 “With the GHS Thoracic Surgery service, patients have new, minimally invasive procedures available for diagnosis, staging, and treatment of lung and esophageal cancers.”

 James E. Stephenson, M.D.

 The Thoracic Surgery division is committed to providing patients with high quality care utilizing the most advanced treatments and innovative techniques available.